-As of December 31, 2017, we had no net operating loss carryforwards ("NOLs") for federal and state income tax purposes.
+As of December 31, 2019, we had no net operating loss carryforwards ("NOLs") for federal and state income tax purposes.
 In addition, there are \$10 million of tax benefits related to credit carryforwards which are partially offset by a valuation allowance.
-Portions of the credit carryforwards may begin to lapse in 2018.
+Portions of the credit carryforwards will expire in 2020.

 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act") was enacted making significant changes to the Internal Revenue Code.
 Such changes include, but are not limited to, a reduction in the corporate tax rate and certain limitations on corporate deductions (e.g., a limitation on the interest expense deduction available to companies).
-The Tax Reform Act, among other things, lowered the federal statutory corporate tax rate effective for us in future periods from 35% to 21%.
+The Tax Reform Act, among other things, lowered the federal statutory corporate tax rate effective January 1, 2018 from 35% to 21%.
 Consequently, we remeasured our deferred tax assets and liabilities as of December 31, 2017 which positively impacted our "Income tax (provision) benefit, net" by approximately \$291 million.